 - In September 2019, Bimkom was a signatory on a statement “condemn[ing]” an IDF raid of Palestinian NGO Addameer’s offices.
 According to the statement, “It is through the work of organizations such as Addameer that Palestinians and Israelis can struggle against the ongoing, catastrophic damage caused by the occupation.”

 - In September 2017, Alon Cohen-Lifschitz from Bimkom participated in a Congressional briefing titled “Palestinian children speak about peace.”
 The briefing aimed to have members of Congress “personally make calls to the Israeli Embassy to express concern, stop the demolitions, recognize Palestinian planning rights, assure due process, turn on the lights in Gaza.”
 The briefing was organized by Churches for Middle East Peace (CMEP), Rebuilding Alliance, and Jewish Voice for Peace and also featured Arik Ascherman (Torat Tzedek).

 - In February 2017, Bimkom and Ir Amim wrote a report titled “Deliberately Planned: A Policy to Thwart Planning in the Palestinian Neighborhoods of Jerusalem,” placing sole responsibility on Israel for the conflict and accusing the Israeli authorities of “deliberately suppress[ing] the growth and development of the Palestinian community.”

 - In an article in Haaretz about the African Migrant refugees in the South of Israel (June 19, 2012), Bimkom was quoted as comparing the refugee camps to “a huge concentration camp with harsh conditions.”

-** 2015 and 2016 data based on quarterly financial reports submitted to the Israeli Registrar of Non-Profits.
+2019-2020 figures based on NGO annual reports, 2021-2023 figures based on quarterly reports submitted to the Israeli Registrar for Non-Profits.

 All Articles about Bimkom